-Governance in Ratos

-Ratos's principles for active ownership and the exercise of its ownership role
+Governance in Ratos Ratos's principles for active ownership

-Ratos is an investment company that acquires, develops and divests mainly unlisted Nordic companies.
+and the exercise of its ownership role Ratos is an investment company whose business comprises the acquisition, development and divestment of preferably unlisted Nordic enterprises.
 Over time, Ratos is to generate the highest possible return by actively exercising its ownership to realise the potential of a number of selected companies and investment situations.
-Ratos's owner policy includes specific strategic foundations that provide a basis for how we choose to act as owner and how we view corporate governance.
+Ratos's Owner Policy includes specific strategic foundations that provide a basis for how we choose to act as owner and how we view corporate governance.
 One of these foundations is that Ratos's companies must be independent of each other, strategically, operationally and financially.
 As owner Ratos shall add and create value but value creation and governance are therefore not identical in all situations.
 Having a clear division of responsibility between owner, board and CEO is important for governance of Ratos's companies as well as for the parent company Ratos AB and is therefore a key part of the business model and for Ratos's success as an owner.
-Read more about Ratos's exercise of its ownership role on ▶ pages 8-12.
+Read more about Ratos's exercise of its ownership role on > pages 10-14.